FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

              /  \
              7   4
     For example, the lowest common ancestor (LCA) of nodes 5 and 1 is 3.
 Another example is LCA of nodes 5 and 4 is 5, since a node can be a descendant of itself according to the LCA definition.

+## 257. Binary Tree Paths

+this is the description :

+    Given a binary tree, return all root-to-leaf paths.

+    For example, given the following binary tree:

+       1
+     /   \
+    2     3
+     \
+      5
+    All root-to-leaf paths are:

+    ["1->2->5", "1->3"]